RobinTTY/LearningCollection/website/docs/C-Sharp/DotNet Versions/Net Standard vs Net Core and UWP.md

 - The defunct mobile operating system for RISC-based tablets ("Windows RT") that Microsoft released in 2011

 WinRT is much richer.
 In part, it is an enhanced version of COM (Component Object Model) that supports .NET, C++, and JavaScript.
 Unlike Win32, it’s object oriented and has a relatively rich type system.
 This means that referencing a WinRT library from C# feels much like referencing a .NET library—you may not even be aware that you’re using WinRT.
 The WinRT libraries in Windows 10 form an essential part of the UWP platform (UWP relies on both WinRT and .NET Core libraries).
 What distinguishes WinRT from ordinary COM is that WinRT projects its libraries into a multitude of languages, namely C#, VB, C++, and JavaScript, so that each language sees WinRT types (almost) as though they were written especially for it.

-## The .Net Framework

-- The .NET Framework is a set of libraries
-  - A library is a .dll and is equivalent to an .exe without an entry point, its purpose is to be called upon (referenced) by an application or by other libraries
-- The .NET Framework is organized into nested namespaces.
-For example, this is the namespace that contains types for handling text:
-  - using System.Text;